Drug and Alcohol Rehab in Surrey

 However, it is unethical to force your loved one to enter rehab against their will.

-Not only will it damage your relationship with them, but any treatment received without their consent would be unlikely to succeed.
+Not only will it damage your relationship with them, but any rehab treatment received without their consent would be unlikely to succeed.

-Fortunately, there are ways to help addicted individuals accept professional help on their own terms and guide them towards treatment with increased motivation.
+Fortunately, there are ways to help addicted individuals accept professional help on their own terms and guide them towards rehab treatment with increased motivation.

 Here at Rehab Recovery, we can help you organise an intervention: a meeting held by concerned family members to help their addicted loved one see that they need help in Surrey.